-To understand how a call to the mk_incr function evaluates, we need to make one slight refinement to the ASM model of §15-the reason has to deal with returning a function that refers to locally-defined identifiers.
-In our particular example, the incr function returned by mk_incr refers to ctr, which is local to mk_incr.
-Therefore, the ctr binding will be created on the stack during the evaluation of a call to mk_incr, but that binding will be popped off at the point where mk_incr returns!
+To understand how a call to the mk\incr function evaluates, we need to make one slight refinement to the ASM model of §15-the reason has to deal with returning a function that refers to locally-defined identifiers.
+In our particular example, the incr function returned by mk\incr refers to ctr, which is local to mk\incr.
+Therefore, the ctr binding will be created on the stack during the evaluation of a call to mk\incr, but that binding will be popped off at the point where mk\incr returns!

 To remedy this problem, when the ASM stores a function value to the heap, it also stores any of the local stack bindings that might be needed during the evaluation of a call to that function.
 In this example, since the body of incr refers to ctr, the ASM stores a local copy of the stack binding for ctr with the function data itself.
-Figure 17.1 shows the state of the ASM at the point just after incr has been stored to the heap but before mk_incr returns.
+Figure 17.1 shows the state of the ASM at the point just after incr has been stored to the heap but before mk\incr returns.
 When ctr is popped off the stack, the function incr will still be able to access its value via the locally saved binding.
-This combination of a function with some local bindings is called a closure.
-As we shall see, closures are intimately related to objects of an object-oriented language like Java.

-Figure 17.1: This ASM shows how the local function declared in mk_incr stores its own local copy of the stack bindings needed to evaluate its body.
+Figure 17.1: This ASM shows how the local function declared in mk\incr stores its own local copy of the stack bindings needed to evaluate its body.
 Here, since the incr function uses ctr, its closure contains a copy of that stack binding.